spotlightpa/poor-richard/content/news/2022-12-07-SPLLGBTREG.md

 The commission considered it “<a href="https://billypenn.com/2018/08/15/pennsylvanians-can-finally-file-lgbtq-discrimination-complaints/">the right thing to do</a>,” its executive director told Billy Penn at the time, though the guidance was not formally adopted through the regulatory process.

 The proposed rulemaking would adopt a definition of sex based upon the 2020 U.S. Supreme Court ruling in <i>Bostock v.
-Clayton County</i>, in which the court found 6-3 that existing federal law protected an employee from being fired just for being gay or transgender.
+Clayton County</i>, in which the court found, by 6-3, that existing federal law protected an employee from being fired just for being gay or transgender.

 The Pennsylvania Human Relations Commission enforces the state’s nondiscrimination laws, including the Human Relations Act.
 That law is more expansive than federal ones in a key way: It applies to businesses with <a href="https://www.phrc.pa.gov/AboutUs/Documents/Fair%20Employment.pdf">four or more employees</a>, as opposed to 15 or more.